CodeYourFuture/syllabus/docs/finalproject/prep.md

 Please make a copy of this [template spreadsheet](https://docs.google.com/spreadsheets/d/16vSSJgzCZJKF-2pwuBTkKjJJJ9i1CGRqMbYB-HEO5mo/edit?usp=sharing) to organise the teams and track the progress of the projects.
 **Repos must be logged on this spreadsheet so everyone can see what is happening during the module.**
 All trainees should make sure that they are comfortable with their roles and what they will be required to do.
-More information about roles can be found [here](https://docs.codeyourfuture.io/volunteers/teams-1/cyf-products-final-projects/roles)
+More [information about roles](https://docs.codeyourfuture.io/volunteers/teams-1/cyf-products-final-projects/roles).

 ## Starter Projects